 In connection with the Company's separation from Dover Corporation ("Dover") in 2018, we entered into agreements with Dover that govern the treatment between Dover and us for certain indemnification matters and litigation responsibility.
-Generally, the separation and distribution agreement provides for cross-indemnities principally designed to place financial responsibility for the obligations and liabilities of our business with us and to place financial responsibility for the obligations and liabilities of Dover's business with Dover.
+Generally, the separation and distribution agreement provides for cross-indemnities principally designed to place financial responsibility for the obligations and liabilities of Dover's business with Dover.
 The separation and distribution agreement also establishes procedures for handling claims subject to indemnification and related matters.

 In connection with the acquisition of the Chemical Technologies business from Ecolab in 2020 (the "Merger"), we entered into agreements with Ecolab that govern the treatment between Ecolab and us for certain indemnification matters and litigation responsibility.
-Generally, the separation and distribution agreement provides for cross-indemnities principally designed to place financial responsibility for the obligations and liabilities of our business with us and to place financial responsibility for the obligations and liabilities of Ecolab's business with Ecolab.
+Generally, the separation and distribution agreement provides for cross-indemnities principally designed to place financial responsibility for the obligations and liabilities of Ecolab's business with Ecolab.
 The separation and distribution agreement also establishes procedures for handling claims subject to indemnification and related matters.
 In addition, pursuant to the tax matters agreement relating to the Merger (the "Tax Matters Agreement"), we have agreed to indemnify Ecolab and its affiliates for (i) all taxes for which ChampionX is responsible as defined within the Tax Matters Agreement, (ii) all taxes resulting from a breach by ChampionX of any of its representations (but only to the extent relating to a breach occurring after the consummation of the Merger) or any of its covenants under the Tax Matters Agreement, (iii) all taxes resulting from an acquisition after the Merger of any of the stock or assets of ChampionX, other than as a result of the Merger or a repayment of the 2018 Credit Facility (as defined in "Note 8-Debt" to our consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021), 2018 Term Loan Facility or 2020 Term Loan Facility and (iv) reasonable costs and expenses (including reasonable attorneys' fees and expenses) related to the foregoing.

-As of March 31, 2022 and December 31, 2021, we had \$77.7 million and \$80.2 million, respectively, of outstanding letters of credit, surety bonds and guarantees, which expire at various dates through 2039.
+As of September 30, 2022 and December 31, 2021, we had \$73.0 million and \$80.2 million, respectively, of outstanding letters of credit, surety bonds and guarantees, which expire at various dates through 2039.
 These financial instruments are primarily maintained as security for insurance, warranty, and other performance obligations.
 Generally, we would only be liable for the amount of these letters of credit, surety bonds, and guarantees in the event of default in the performance of our obligations, the probability of which we believe is remote.